jamset/publisher-pulsar/README.md

 set in Pulsar settings limit for 10 subscribers per iteration, set iteration size 1 second, and start daemon and processes.

-All processes beginning after it will be connect to special stack (ReplyStack, based on ZMQ and ReactPHP, part of PublisherPulsar), which will notify Pulsar that subscribers are ready to make an action.
+All processes beginning after it will be connect to special stack (ReplyStack, based on ZMQ and ReactPHP, part of PublisherPulsar), which will notify Pulsar that subscribers are ready to make an action when all needed number of processes will be active (executed and paused on point that need Pulsar permission to execute further).

-After it Pulsar send allowing message to it, that allow them to continue their execution, i.e. - make a request to API.
+After it Pulsar send allowing message to processes (subscribers), that allow them to continue their execution, i.e.

-And so the limitation of an API wouldn't be exceeded.
+- make a request to API.
+And so the limitation of API wouldn't be exceeded.

 And of course this module can be used for any purposes that need some simultaneous activity of processes.